 Symptoms of Platelet Disorders

-Bleeding in the skin may be the first sign of a low platelet count or platelet dysfunction.
+A low platelet count and platelet dysfunction often cause bleeding in the skin as the first sign.
 Many tiny red dots (petechiae) often appear in the skin on the lower legs, and minor injuries (including needlesticks) may cause black-and-blue bruises (ecchymoses or purpura).
 The gums may bleed, and blood may appear in the stool or urine.
 Menstrual periods or nosebleeds may be unusually heavy.
 The lower the platelet count, the more severe the symptoms.
+People who have very few platelets may lose large amounts of blood into their digestive tract or may develop life-threatening bleeding in their brain even though they have not been injured.
+Once bleeding starts, it can be hard to stop.

 Diagnosis of Platelet Disorders